jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

 .. note::
    NAN and INF are not supported and will raise a TypeError exception.

-Both row-column and A1 style notation are supported.
-See :ref:`cell_notation` for more details.

 The ``cell_format`` parameter is used to apply formatting to the cell.
 This parameter is optional but when present is should be a valid